 The grass is greener on the other side

-It’s been days since my daughter finally returned from the States.
-She thankfully skipped the stopover in Milan to collect some essentials.
-We spend the first days of the new virus outbreak in Athens, together.
+First days of the new virus outbreak in Athens.
 Government guidelines become strict rules.
 I photograph whatever I cook, the walls around me.
 I miss my daily activities.
 I wear a swimming suit and cap, and I stand before my lens.
 Bizarre.
 Self-portraits always made me uncomfortable.
 I go out in the garden.
 Between an almond blossom and an olive tree, in front of the fence, some things remain stagnant and others grow.
 Grass is one of them.

 A daily dialogue is sparked with my camera which transpires on social media.
 More than ever I feel the need to tell a story, to communicate thoughts and feelings through images that are current, allegorical, sarcastic.
 I watch as the reactions unfold.
 At the same time I pressingly think of tomorrow’s picture.
 This process eases the monotony of the quarantine.
 Everything appears static.
 Only the grass keeps growing.